dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/jira.md

    add credentials for your chosen destination, ensuring proper routing of your data to the final destination.

-For more information, read the [General Usage: Credentials.](../../general-usage/credentials)
+For more information, read [General Usage: Credentials.](../../general-usage/credentials)

 ## Run the pipeline